Greater safety and reliability through online monitoring and control

 - User friendly interface

-UICScan—scanner gates for determining the location of passenger cars
+UICScan—Scanner gates for identifying passenger cars

 This not only tells the company where each of its cars is located, it also allows it to distinguish its cars from those of other companies at the train station entrance or before entering washing facilities.
 This is because the system records other relevant data apart from the vehicle number, such as date and time, speed, and the customer rail company.
 The results are processed as soon as the train passes the scanning station and are transmitted to the central data management system, such as Vogelsang's VEBSys.
 The services utilized can then be billed easily to the relevant customer.